pogo61/Box-API-Hook/README.md

 #### Verify Import
 - Expand the services folder in the Box API Hook you imported and find Box_API_Hook VS

+#### Activate Anonymous Contract
+- Expand the contracts folder in the Google Sheets API Hook you imported and find the "Anonymous" contract under the "Provided Contracts" folder
+- click on the "Activate Contract" workflow activity in the righ-hand Activities portlet
+- ensure that the status changes to "Workflow Is Completed"

 #### Configure Security
-- go to your <SOA Home>/sm70/scripts directory and run the encriptData.sh or encriptData.bat file
+- Go to Box API Hook -> Policies -> Operational Policies ->    ProcessVariables policy
+    - Click "modify" in the XML Policy Tab.
+An XML Policy Content editor dialog will be displayed.
-- enter the token you copied from the Box Developer site
+    - change the value of the 'appkey' element to be the 'client_id' value you saved from the Box Developers App Console, above.
-- copy the resultant encrypted token
-- Go to PM and select the Box API Hook organisation
+    - Go to the "PM home Dir"/sm70/scripts directory and run the encryptData script/batch file and enter the 'client_secret' you saved from the Box Developers App Console, above.
-- select the Policies -> Operational Policies -> "PolicyVariables" policy
-    - click the "Start New Version" action in the right-hand Actions Portlet
-    - Click the "OK" button on the warning dialog
-    - Click the "Modify" link on the "XML Policy" tab
+    - copy the resultant value (including the two '==' at the end of the string)
+    - change the value of the 'appsecret' element to be the 'client_secret' value you just copied.
-    - replace the value in the "auth.token" attribute of the "NameValue" element with the encrypted token you copied from the output of the encriptData script
+    - change the value of the 'redirectURI' element to be the 'Redirect URL' value you added in the the Box Developers App Console, above.
-    - Click the "Apply" button
+    - save the changes
-    - Click the "Activate Policy" action on the Right-Hand Policy Workflow portlet
+    - click on the "Activate Policy" workflow activity in the righ-hand Activities portlet
-    - ensure the workflow state is "Active"
+    - ensure that the status changes to "State: Active"
-- select the Policies -> Operational Policies -> "AddAuthToken" policy
+- Go to Google Sheets API Hook -> Policies -> Operational Policies ->    AddAuthToken policy
-    - Click the "Activate Policy" action on the Right-Hand Policy Workflow portlet
+    - click on the "Activate Policy" workflow activity in the righ-hand Activities portlet
-    - ensure the workflow state is "Active"
+    - ensure that the status changes to "State: Active"

 #### Verify Connectivity
-- Using curl http://"URL of the Listener of your ND"/box_api_hook/helloworld
+- Using curl -H "authKey:<the value authKey>" http://"URL of the Listener of your ND"/box_api_hook/helloworld
 - The correct response should be a JSON object listing the details of the user owning the credentials being used to make the call:
 {
     "address": "",